dcamposliz/learnPython/datacamp_python/README.md

 	> [2, 3, 4, 5]

---

-behind the scenes
+#### *Behind the Scenes*

-when we declare a list variable and assign values to it, we are not actually 'storing values' to our list variable. instead, our list variable points to the values we assign to it.
+When we declare a list variable and assign values to it, we are not actually 'storing values' to our list variable. instead, our list variable points to the values we assign to it.

-let's see an example to sense how this works:
+Let's see an example to sense how this works:

 	list = [1, 2, 3, 4, 5]